Constellation-Labs/documentation-hub/nodes/validator/providers.md

   </style>
 </head>

-In order to run our Constellation Node, we will need to find a location for our node to live and work.
+In order to run our **Constellation Validator Node**, we will need to find a location for our Node to live and work.
 The three most common ways to accomplish this are through a cloud provider, a hosting provider, or utilizing Bare Metal.

 <DocsCards>
   <DocsCard header="Cloud Provider" href="/" icon="/icons/icon-placeholder.png" hoverIcon="/icons/icon-placeholder.png">